JMlisp/genera/Genera-8.3-setup-v1.0.md

 As shows [Venus Peek Network on Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Venus%20Peek%20Network%20on%20Server%20via%20the%20Intranet.png), the X Server's display 0 is bound as foreign port 6000 (the default display port), and Telnet port 23, in this X session, is bound as foreign port 49183.

-Also note, that the Telnet process on the X Server host doesn't return, waiting for input, until either the Remote Terminal or the X session are halted, as show [Venus Peek Processes on Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Venus%20Peek%20Processes%20on%20Server%20via%20the%20Intranet.png), [Telnet - X Session Halt - Venus to Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Telnet%20-%20X%20Session%20Halt%20-%20Venus%20to%20Server%20via%20the%20Intranet.png) and [Logout - Machine Halt - Venus on Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Logout%20-%20Machine%20Halt%20-%20Venus%20on%20Server%20via%20the%20Intranet.png), respectively.
+Also note that the Telnet process on the X Server host does not return and waits for input as shown in [Venus Peek Processes on Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Venus%20Peek%20Processes%20on%20Server%20via%20the%20Intranet.png) until the command "**halt remote terminal**" is executed in the bash shell as shown in [Telnet - X Session Halt - Venus to Server via the Intranet](https://github.com/JMlisp/genera/blob/main/screenshots/Telnet%20-%20X%20Session%20Halt%20-%20Venus%20to%20Server%20via%20the%20Intranet.png) and Genera is halted as follows:

+command:  **Logout**

+command:  **Halt Machine (keywords) :Query (Yes or No [default Yes]) no**

 For who might be interested, also available in the repository is a set of Genera configuration files that may be useful when setting up a new Site.